Arthropod: Senses

 The stiff cuticles of arthropods would block out information about the outside world, except that they are penetrated by many sensors or connections from sensors to the nervous system.
 In fact, arthropods have modified their cuticles into elaborate arrays of sensors.
 Various touch sensors, mostly setae, respond to different levels of force, from strong contact to very weak air currents.
 Chemical sensors provide equivalents of taste and smell, often by means of setae.
 Pressure sensors often take the form of membranes that function as eardrums, but are connected directly to nerves rather than to auditory ossicles.
 The antennae of most hexapods include sensor packages that monitor humidity, moisture and temperature.

 Most arthropods lack balance and acceleration sensors, and rely on their eyes to tell them which way is up.
-The self-righting behavior of cockroaches is triggered when pressure sensors on the underside of the feet report no pressure.
+The self-righting behaviour of cockroaches is triggered when pressure sensors on the underside of the feet report no pressure.
 However, many malacostracan crustaceans have statocysts, which provide the same sort of information as the balance and motion sensors of the vertebrate inner ear.

 The proprioceptors of arthropods, sensors that report the force exerted by muscles and the degree of bending in the body and joints, are well understood.
 However, little is known about what other internal sensors arthropods may have.